build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 ![Save embeddings in OpenSearch 1](images/opensearch-embeddings-1.png)
 ![Save embeddings in OpenSearch 3](images/opensearch-embeddings-3.jpg)

+## Step 6 - Build and deploy an API for providing real time "context" to the LLM and retrieve back meaningful responses.

 Now that we have our text embeddings in the Vector Database powered by AWS OpenSearch, let us move to the next step where we will utilize the T5 Flan XXL Model to respond to inquiries about our car manual.
 We will use our saved embeddings in the vector database to <b>provide context</b> to the LLM and use the LLM's capabilities to interpret text to answer questions that we ask the LLM about our car manual.
 To implement our use case, we will rely heavily on Open source LangChain.
 LangChain is a Python framework that makes it easy to orchestrate and combine the various components that we need to create our real-time <b>context aware question-answer system powered by our LLM</b>.
 LangChain makes it easy for us to inject our car manual content into our prompt template, and send the final prompt to our LLM model.

 The saved Embeddings in the Vector Database (AWS OpenSearch) capture the relationships between words and their meanings so that we can perform calculations with them.
 The difference between the Hugging Face embedding model and the T5 Flan LLM is that Embedding Model creates vector representations of our text chunks in such a way that it capture the meanings and relationships , while the T5 Flan LLM is a Language Model trained to generate contextually relevant text based on the context injected into our prompts and our queries.
 The idea is that Embeddings that are numerically similar are also semantically similar.